9.9 Wage Withholding

 Modify

-If the current support changes, the arrears are paid in full, or other circumstances exist as determined by the District Child Support Office Attorney, the case worker will amend the NTP by generating a copy of the federally approved income withholding order/notice to payor.
+If the current support changes, the arrears are paid in full, or other circumstances exist as determined by the District CSP Attorney, the case worker will amend the NTP by generating a copy of the federally approved income withholding order/notice to payor.
 The case worker shall mark the “Amended IWO” box at the top; mail a copy of the amended NTP to the employer, non-custodial parent, and custodial parent; and file the original with the Clerk of District Court.

 Suspend